Call/text: (800) 372-0148

 Fill out this simple questionnaire and get the process started!

-The American Airlines Pet and ESA policy was updated in April 2019.
+The American Airlines Pet and ESA policies were updated in April 2019.
 The update states that the airlines will only allow emotional support cats and dogs in the cabin.
 This holds true for pets and psychiatric service dogs and animals too.
 For an emotional support animal cat or any other animal, you will need to have a valid ESA letter.

 Additionally, flying animals like pigeons and parrots are also not allowed on flights.